usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ### date-with-timezone

-A string representing a 24 hour period in a given timezone.
-A `date-with-timezone` is formatted acording to "full-date" as defined [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).
+A string representing a 24-hour period in a given timezone.
+A `date-with-timezone` is formatted according to "full-date" as defined [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).
 This type additionally requires that the time-offset (timezone) is always provided.

 For example: